 The Information Technology department provides computer technology support for Law School students.
 Below are detailed instructions and a list of resources.
 If you have any questions, please contact email@example.com.

 The Law School has negotiated an agreement with Microsoft to provide both Windows and Office products to law students while they are at UC Davis.
-This license permits each student to install Windows 7 and Office 2010 or 2011 on their personal laptop.
+The license permits each student to install Windows 7 and Office 2010, 2013, or 2011 for Mac on their personal computer.
 Upon graduation students are permitted to keep one licensed copy of the software.
 Office can be securely downloaded from the School of Law Intranet.
-Vista installation discs are available for checkout in room 1270.
+Windows 7 installation discs are available for checkout in room 1270.

 The campus has a site license for Sophos Anti-Virus.
 To get the software: